About SADEQUAIN

 The Khaleej Times of UAE published in its June 20, 1980 edition a story titled: “Renaissance of Islamic Calligraphy.
 A mystic artist from Pakistan, who has become a legend in his own time.”

-Sadequain’s monumental murals are an unparalleled body of artistic genius in.
+Sadequain’s monumental murals are an unparalleled body of artistic genius.
 The number and surface area of his murals exceeds that of Michelangelo and Diego Rivera combined.
 If he had done only his murals, even then he would have been the greatest artist of the region.

 The Urdu language book published in India, Tanqeed-e-Rubai, called Sadequain the greatest modern day poet of the genre.